rsnodgrass/hassio-addons/rs485-pool-controller/README.md

     },
 ```

+**FIXME**: The user needs access to the Docker image's nodejs-poolController.json to get values such as the RPM values for VF pumps which MUST be set via the web UI.

 #### Web UI

 By default, the nodejs-poolController web UI is exposed on ports 3000 (http) and 3001 (https).
 These are exposed as Home Assistant ingress ports, so no need for any router configuration to access the web UI.
 For example, http://hassio.local:3000/debug.html.